 Some of you may have already figured out that the orphan I am talking about is not really a person, but a disease—Fanconi anemia (FA)—the rare genetic disorder that took the lives of all three daughters of Lynn and Dave Frohnmayer: Katie at 12 in 1991, Kirsten at 24 in 1997, and Amy at 29 in 2016.
 In 1990, one year after the Fanconi Anemia Research Fund (FARF) was created by the Frohnmayers, National Medal of Science winner David Nathan called this fund the single most effective orphan disease research fund in existence.
 Fanconi anemia was considered an “orphan” disease, because it was so rare, and so little was known about its causes, its connections to other diseases, or any effective treatment.
 When Katie Frohnmayer was diagnosed, doctors could only offer palliative care.
 Some people might have reacted to this shock with paralysis and passivity, but the people in this room know better than most how much intelligence, energy, determination, leadership and sheer grit the Frohnmayers brought to this unwelcome challenge.
 In the beginning they hoped scientists might uncover “the gene” that causes FA, then do something about it.

 When I gave my first talk about FA 14 years ago in 2004, not one but eight genes had been discovered, one of which was BRCA2, a breast cancer gene (see diagram below).
 That one discovery linked FA to breast cancer, a disease that in 2012 affected 1.7 million women worldwide.
-Since then, five additional breast cancer genes have also been found to be Fanconi anemia genes.
+Since then, four additional breast cancer genes have also been found to be Fanconi anemia genes.
 Now we know that BRCA2 is only one of the genes in the Fanconi anemia pathway, all of which, when they function correctly, are essential to the DNA repair process that keeps us alive.

 For all of us, the healthy metabolism of our cells requires an elaborate network of interconnected pathways made up of chemical reactions that involve proteins, enzymes, and the synthesis or breakdown of amino acids.
 When cells fail, it is because something has gone wrong in the DNA replication and repair processes that are governed by these pathways and are essential to life.
 In people with FA, various genetic mutations lead to malfunctions in this process.
 If and when we can reverse or prevent these malfunctions, people with FA will have the opportunity to live long, productive lives.